eflautt/ga-data-science/lessons/lesson-12/readme.md

 **Check**: Define the difference between the precision and recall of a model.
 What are some common components and use cases for logistic regression?

 #### Review the Data Science Workflow
 In this lesson we will focus on mining the dataset and building a model.
-We will focus on refining the model for the best predictive ability.
+We will focus on refining our model for the best predictive ability.

 ***